+(Continued from other side)
-The shares represented by this proxy will be voted as directed by the Shareholder.
-If no direction is given when the duly executed proxy is returned, such shares will be voted "FOR" all nominees in Proposal 1 and "FOR" Proposals 2 and 3.

-I PLAN TO ATTEND MEETING
+The shares represented by this Proxy will be voted as directed by the Shareholder.
+If no direction is given when the duly executed Proxy is returned, such shares w 2. ill be voted "FOR" all nominees in P roposal 1 and "FOR" Proposal I PLAN TO ATTEND MEETING [ ] THE BOARD OF "FOR" PROPOSA DIRECTORS RECOMMENDS A VOTE "FOR ALL L 2.
+NOMINEES" IN PROPOSAL 1 AND Election of the following Nominees FOR all nominees listed below listed below (except as marked to the contrary) NOMINEES: RICHARD M. HADDR [ ] WITHHELD For all Nominees (TO WITHHOLD AUTHORITY TO VOTE FOR A THE NOMINEE'S NAME ABOVE.)
+NY INDIVIDUAL NOMINEE, STRIKE A PROPOSAL 2 Approval of the appointment of Arth auditors of the Company for the fis 2000: [] FOR [] A cal year ending December 31, PLEASE MARK Y OUR CHOICE LIKE THIS X IN BLUE OR BL ACK INK.
+Date, 2000 Signature Signature if held jointly Please mark, date and sign as your name appears above and return in the enclosed envelope.

-The Board of Directors Recommends a vote "FOR all nominees" in Proposal 1 and "FOR" Proposals 2 and 3.

-Proposal 1 - Election of the following Nominees as Directors:

-Nominees: Alan J. Dabbiere Brian J. Cassidy

-Gregory Cronin John J. Huntz, Jr.

-Thomas E. Noonan

-FOR all Nominees WITHHELD listed at right (except for all Nominees as marked to the contrary) listed at right

-(Instruction: To withhold authority to vote for any individual nominee, strike a line through the nominee's name as listed above.)

-Proposal 3 - Approval of the appointment of Arthur Andersen LLP as independent auditors of the Company for the fiscal year ending December 31, 1999:

-For Against Abstain [] [] []

-PLEASE MARK YOUR CHOICE LIKE THIS X IN BLUE OR BLACK INK.

-Date

-Signature

-Signature

-Please mark, date and sign as your name appears above and return in the enclosed envelope.